daniel5151/surface-dial-linux/README.md

 A Linux userspace controller for the [Microsoft Surface Dial](https://www.microsoft.com/en-us/p/surface-dial/925r551sktgn).
 Requires Linux Kernel 4.19 or higher.

-**DISCLAIMER: This software is still under active development!**

-Things will change.
-Things will break.
-Things are probably buggy.

 Bug reports and PRs are appreciated!

 ## Overview